-It is unnecessary to prune rosemary for it to grow and thrive, but there are several reasons why it is actually a really good idea to prune it anyway.
+It is unnecessary to prune rosemary for it to grow and thrive, but there are several reasons why it is actually a really good idea to do it anyway.

 Pruning rosemary plants makes them produce branches and leaves faster.
-Pruning also makes rosemary plants denser and bushier and is an excellent way to control the shape and size of the plants.
+It also makes them denser and bushier and is an excellent way to control the shape and size of the plants.
 Rosemary can thrive without ever being pruned, although it is less productive and the branches will get hard and woody faster.

 Before writing this post, I was not sure if I should prune my rosemary plants or just leave them as they are, so I called one of my favorite garden centers and spoke to a really helpful gardener who told me everything I needed to know.

-I have written this post to share what I learned about why pruning rosemary is a good idea, what happens if you don’t prune it or if you prune it too much, and the easiest way to do it.
+I have written this post to share what I learned including what happens if you don’t prune it or if you prune it too much, and the easiest way to do it.

 3 Reasons Why You Should Prune Your Rosemary Plants